 (2) I am auditing my own website and I’m embarrassed to say that I have done absolutely nothing in terms of SEO.
 I have opened a Google Analytics account.
 How do I set up a Google webmaster account?
 Is this the best way to begin?
 Also, I don’t understand how to interpret the data on the gt metrix.

-I will do a live demonstration in class for this question.
-Some important things to remember and will be discussed in class (don’t worry about the technical code, I’ll explain it):
+I like to do a live demonstration for this question.
+Some important things to remember and will be discussed (don’t worry about the technical code, I’ll explain it):

 (a) Once you open the Google Analytics account you have to paste the GA code in to your website.
 You will paste something like this